How To Get Scratches Out of Glasses: 7 Myths and What Actually Works

 Here’s the real low-down on how to get scratches out of glasses.

 If you choose your new specs well, you could even give your style factor a huge boost.
-For example, you could treat yourself to a gorgeous new look from Pair Eyewear.
 We offer a range of beautifully designed Base Frames for prescription and non-prescription glasses.
-Add a couple of Top Frames you love, and you can mix and match, depending on your mood and your outfit.
+Add a couple of Top Frames you love, and you can mix and match depending on your mood and outfit.

 How to get scratches out of glasses: Pair Eyewear's cleaning kit

 Once you’ve received your new glasses, it’s important to look after them.
-That way you won’t have to pay another visit to your eye doctor anytime soon or figure out how to get scratches out of glasses.
+That way, you won’t have to pay another visit to your eye doctor anytime soon or figure out how to get scratches out of your glasses.

 Invest in Scratch-Resistant Coating

-If your specs do take a tumble, scratch-resistant lenses are less likely to get badly damaged.
+If your specs take a tumble, scratch-resistant lenses are less likely to get badly damaged.
 Many glasses retailers charge extra for this protective coating, but at Pair, it comes standard with every pair of glasses and sunglasses.
-Plus, our standard lenses are made of polycarbonate, a type of plastic lens that’s especially impact-resistant.

 Clean Your Eyeglasses Regularly